visrealm/pico9918/test/live/README.md

 reports/        generated pages - not tracked; the records they are made from are
 ```

-What is *not* here is the renderer's half: the scenes, the references, the seven stages that assert
+What is *not* here is the renderer's half: the scenes, the references, the eight stages that assert
-pixels, and the desktop shim are the library's, under `core/test/suite`.
-They need no board, so a
+what the library computed, and the desktop shim are the library's, under `core/test/suite`.
+They
-board is not what proves them - CI runs them under four compilers on every push, and this harness
+need no board, so a board is not what proves them - CI runs them under four compilers on every
-imports the same package rather than keeping a second copy in step by hand.
+push, and this harness imports the same package rather than keeping a second copy in step by hand.

 That split is also the division of labour.
 The library owns what the renderer must compute; this
 repository owns the three stages that can only be answered by a device - `diag`, `perf` and
-`perf-panels`, which read microseconds and which lines did not fit. `runner.py` runs all ten.
+`perf-panels`, which read microseconds and which lines did not fit. `runner.py` runs all eleven.

+`dma` sits across that line and is the library's anyway, because what it asserts is arithmetic
+rather than a device.
+It is still the only stage that fires the board's DMA trigger: the engine is
+one C function everywhere, but reaching it is an MPU fault here and a software address compare on
+the desktop, so running it both ways is a differential test of those two.

 The registry of stages stays explicit in `runner.py` - the order matters, and a suite that derives
 its order from a directory listing has hidden it.